techidaily/site-win11-tips/source/_posts/fixing-windows-11s-non-functional-function-keys-for-brightness.md

  The Hardware and Devices Troubleshooter is the next step to try if the above solutions weren't enough.
 This tool can detect and fix any hardware and device issues on your computer, including the problem with the keyboard.
 To run the troubleshooter, do the following:

 1. Open the Command Prompt window with admin access.
-If you need help, see our guide on[how to run the Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) .
+If you need help, see our guide on [how to run the Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) .
 ![Run the Hardware and Devices Troubleshooter](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/run-the-hardware-and-devices-troubleshooter.jpg)
 2. Once you're in the Command Prompt window, type and execute the command below:
 `msdt.exe -id DeviceDiagnostic`